Rolls-Royce says 2014 on track, to return to growth next year

 Rolls-Royce alarmed markets in February by announcing there would be a pause in profit growth in 2014, ending a decade of continuous rises as the company absorbed the impact of declining U.S. and European military budgets.

-Shares in the company lost 1.7 percent to trade at 1,037 pence at 10:56 BST, lagging Britain's blue chip index .FTSE which was flat, despite a first-half performance which analysts said was better than expected.
+Shares in the company lost 1.7 percent to trade at 1,037 pence at 0556 ET, lagging Britain's blue chip index which was flat, despite a first-half performance which analysts said was better than expected.

 Rolls-Royce, which has said that this year's profits would be two-thirds weighted to the second half, is scheduled to provide its next update to the market in October.

-The world's second-largest maker of aircraft engines behind U.S. group General Electric (GE.N) on Thursday posted underlying pretax profit of 644 million pounds in the six months to June, beating a consensus forecast of 607 million.
+The world's second-largest maker of aircraft engines behind U.S. group General Electric on Thursday posted underlying pretax profit of 644 million pounds ($1.09 billion) in the six months to June, beating a consensus forecast of 607 million.

 Rolls-Royce, which made 1.76 billion pounds in pretax profit in 2013, also reiterated guidance for flat profit this year.